Tone Madison’s favorite records of 2024

 “The Majestic show spotlighted many of the band’s collaborators, including Stephen Meyers, UW-Madison’s Vilas Distinguished Professor of Geoscience.
 Onstage, Meyers recalled being inspired after first seeing the band play live, to commission them to perform a newly composed piece – it would be the album’s title track, Nebulebula – during his intro to geoscience course.” — Joel Patenaude

-Local Sounds Magazine (full album review)
+Nebulebula (full album review)

 “The avant garde and art jazz scene in Madison has been flourishing over the last few years and Mr. Chair prove just how vital and vibrant it is.
 This is a world-class group, not just deserving of local accolades but those on a much higher plane.
 Their brand of fusion reaches across genres like an octopus.
 Here’s hoping they get the recognition they deserve for this rich tapestry of monumental, boundary-pushing art.
 It’s so exciting to know this music is being made in Madison.” — Rick Tvedt